KasthuryI/Bio-informatica-toolbox/README.md

 #### **java -jar trimmomatic-0.39.jar PE "input_forward.fq.gz" "input_reverse.fq.gz" "output_forward_paired.fq.gz output_forward_unpaired.fq.gz output_reverse_paired.fq.gz" "output_reverse_unpaired.fq.gz" ILLUMINACLIP:TruSeq3-PE.fa:2:30:10:2:True LEADING:3 TRAILING:3 MINLEN:36**

 #### Paired ended data takes 2 inputs, the forward sequence and the backward sequence.
-This command gives you 4 outputs, a paired sequence, where both reads survived the processing, and unpaired sequence, where only a read survived but not its partner read, of the forward- and backward sequence.
+This command gives you 4 outputs, a paired sequence, where both reads survived the processing, and  an unpaired sequence where only one read survived but not its partner read, of the forward- and backward sequence.

 ### **Trimommatic based commands**

 #### The following arguments are mostly used in Trimmomatic:
-#### • **ILLUMINACLIP:** Cuts adapters and other illumina-specific sequences from the read (ILLUMINACLIP:TruSeq3-PE.fa:2:30:10)
+#### • **ILLUMINACLIP:** Cuts adapters and other illumina-specific sequences from the read.
+(ILLUMINACLIP:TruSeq3-PE.fa:2:30:10)

-#### • **LEADING:** Cuts bases off the start of a read, if it is below a threshold quality (LEADING:3)
+#### • **LEADING:** Cuts bases off the start of a read, if it is below a threshold quality.
+(LEADING:3)

 #### • **TRAILING:** Cuts bases of the end of a read, if it is below a threshold quality.
 (TRAILING:3)